-What a conference!
+What a Conference!
 UK National Contact Centre Conference 2023 - CCMA

 Three Principles for Hybrid Working

 Another important area of focus was hybrid working, with Novuna sharing their Three Principles for Hybrid Working.
-As the contact centre that won ‘Most Effective Approach to Hybrid Working’, Novuna had much to say on the topic, with Tech, Health, Safety, and Wellbeing, Socialising and Training and Development forming the foundations of their approach.
-They discussed how they went from a fluid hybrid working in 2021 to a more structured hybrid approach of 1 day a week in the office.
-Due to the changes, they have made to the culture, they now have many frontline colleagues attending more than one day a week in the office.
+As the contact centre that won ‘Most Effective Approach to Hybrid Working’, Novuna had much to say on the topic, with technology, health, safety, and wellbeing, socialising and training and development forming the foundations of their approach.
+They discussed how they went from a fluid hybrid working model in 2021 to a more structured hybrid approach of one day a week in the office.
+Due to the changes they have made to the culture, they now have many frontline colleagues attending more than one day a week in the office.
 I’m sure everyone’s notebook was filled with ideas to take away and implement in their own contact centres.

 Contact Centre Standards Framework